ELIZABETH GARLINGTON

 PROCESS

-I embrace improvisation.
-Machine piecing, appliqué, and hand embroidery are used to create my quilted canvas.
-My many-colored threads are akin to colored pencils, and my fabrics - from Dupioni silk to vintage feed sacks to African mud cloth - are my tubes of paint.
-I embrace the gestural energy of free motion quilting, the intentional irregularity of a sewn line, and the slow rhythm of hand stitch.
+Learning how to hand-piece many types of fabrics—from Dupioni silk to vintage feed sacks to African mud cloth—is a testament to my curious, creative nature.
+I willingly embrace the gestural energy of free motion quilting, the intentional curve of a sewn line, and the slow rhythm of hand stitch.

 For more insight on my work listen to my interview with Fain House Radio on my Press Page.